afloesch/dynamo-to-es-lambda/README.md

 Generic Python 3.8 lambda code to process DynamoDB event stream and bulk upload the events to Elasticsearch.
 Recursively parses dynamo lists and maps into a nested and valid JSON document for Elastic.
 Treats all primitive types as strings to avoid potential elasticsearch indexing errors due to mismatched types in array values.

-Values other than maps list or strings can be indexed using an elasticsearch template.
+To specify a more accurate type for a particular field value in a record use an elasticsearch index template.
 ## Env

 | VAR | Description |